playframework/playframework/documentation/manual/releases/release26/Highlights26.md

   .enablePlugins(PlayJava, PlayAkkaHttp2Support)
 ```

 This automates most of the process of setting up HTTP/2.
 However, it does not work with the `run` command by default.
-See the [[Akka HTTP Server page|AkkaHttpServer]] for more details.
+See the Akka HTTP Server page for more details.

 ## Request attributes